An emerging investment corridor: Hong Kong, Saudi and beyond

 With an extensive history of approximately 160 years in Asia and 130 years of activity in the Middle East, this increasing connectivity offers HSBC significant opportunity as it turns to its future business priorities, Ma explained.

 “Wealth, the energy transition and the renewable spaces – each form sources of growth where we have track record of excellence.”
-She pointed to the fact that while global wealth is forecast to grow by US$24 trillion from 2022 to 2027 – equivalent to 6% per annum – both Asia and the Middle East are set to outperform this benchmark, with growth predicted at 8.2% and 7.4% respectively.
+She pointed to the fact that while global wealth is forecast to grow by $24 trillion from 2022 to 2027 – equivalent to 6% per annum – both Asia and the Middle East are set to outperform this benchmark, with growth predicted at 8.2% and 7.4% respectively.

 Indeed, Asia overtook the US as being the home base for the majority of the world’s billionaires back in 2017.
 As of April 2024, there were 1,000 billionaires in Asia versus 813 in the US, with this year also seeing Mumbai overtake Beijing as the continent’s wealth capital.
 Both regions also take the lead in terms of asset ownership: constituting home to nine of 10 of the world’s largest sovereign wealth funds (SWFs) and eight of the top 20 pension funds.

-“Asian and Gulf trade surpluses have made possible one of the greatest wealth creation events in history,” the report shares, detailing how both regions now account for 30% of global financial assets, totalling US$86.3 trillion.
+“Asian and Gulf trade surpluses have made possible one of the greatest wealth creation events in history,” the report shares, detailing how both regions now account for 30% of global financial assets, totalling $86.3 trillion.

 The paper underscores the role of wealth creation in the advancement of intra-regional financial infrastructure.
 Although both regions’ domestic asset management sectors remain relatively under-developed – with just six of the world’s 50 largest asset managers hailing from Asia and none from the Middle East – policy direction and regulatory incentives are facilitating improved strength and scale across the corridor’s domestic asset management industries.
 The report proposes that this will lead to “the creation of domestic champions and local join ventures (JVs) by global asset managers” and with growing local savings, should come expanded liquidity pools making the markets more attractive for global investment.

-“Capital flows between the regions are still in their infancy, but it’s inevitable that investment will follow increasingly strong trade links, which are part of a broader shift of global supply chains,” Julian Wentzel, Head of Global Banking for the Middle East, North Africa and Türkiye (MENAT) at HSBC said in the report.
+“Capital flows between the regions are still in their infancy, but it’s inevitable that investment will follow increasingly strong trade links, which are part of a broader shift of global supply chains,” Julian Wentzel, head of global banking for the Middle East, North Africa and Türkiye (MENAT) at HSBC said in the report.

 Capital markets expansion